hurtn/ranger-migration/initialise/README.md

 exclusions
 ----------
-This table is used to store policy or principal exclusions, i.e. these are policies or principals (users and groups) which will be excluded/ignored.
+This table should be manually populated and is used to store policy or principal exclusions, i.e. these are policies or principals (users and groups) which will be excluded/ignored.
 This may be useful for policies which apply to Hive users only and not to the underlying ADLS data or groups which are administrators of the Ranger service which shouldn't have access to the underlying data.
 For policies the exact policy name and matching case should by provided to exclude policies with a given a name.
 For users provided the user principal name, and for groups provide the security group name.
 For users and groups, case is ignored.

 | Column name |  Column Type | Required | Description |